SK-DSc/Dynamic-Stock-Analyzer/README.md

 # Dynamic-Stock-Analyzer
-Choose the best stock to invest using LLM at any time based on country.
+Choose the best stock to invest using LLM at any time, based on country.

 This project compares two stocks based on historical data and financial metrics, providing insights through a Streamlit dashboard.